 Private zones enable you to manage custom domain names for your virtual machine (VM) instances, load balancers, and other Google Cloud resources without exposing the underlying DNS data to the public internet.
 A private zone is a container of DNS records that can only be queried by one or more Virtual Private Cloud (VPC) networks that you authorize.

-A private zone can only be queried by resources in the same project where it is defined.
+A private zone can only be queried from networks in the same project where it is defined.
 The VPC networks that you authorize must be located in the same project as the private zone.
 If you need to query records hosted in managed private zones in other projects, use DNS peering.

 You must specify the list of authorized VPC networks that can query your private zone when you create or update it.
 Only authorized networks are allowed to query your private zone; if you do not specify any authorized networks, you cannot query the private zone at all.